jimmyjoy43/19A_Hackathon_for_Social_Good/README.md

 Low sentiment values indicate a more negative sentiment, and changes in sentiment over time (blue line) were able to capture violence as reported by traditional (non-Twitter) media sources.

-**Image sentiment analysis:** The violenceClassifier notebook uses the trained resnet50 model to determine whether images are peaceful or violent.
+**Image sentiment analysis:** The PeaceViolencePredictor notebook uses the trained resnet50 model to determine whether images are peaceful or violent.

 ## Requirements
 ```python